amirul-ic/stock-screener-heroku/README.md

-# Short Term Stock Screener
+# Screener For Short Term Trading
 Hello!

 The premise behind this screener is simple.
 We extract all the Bursa Malaysia stocks shortlisted by the freely available technical indicators,